classroomtechtools/Utgs/README.md

 ```
 Test Category 1
+  ✔ Have the value of Yes
-  ✘ This one fails Error: Comment: If it fails, it displays in the log
+  ✘ Have the value of No -> Error: Comment: If it fails, it displays in the log
-     -- Failure: Expected Yes but was No
+   ---> Error message: Expected <"No"> (String) but was <"Yes"> (String)
 ```

 But when everything works, bask in the glory of lots of glorious check marks.